mandrewj/Bug_Flow/majc/Readme.md

 I just added it to have content.
 I can upload label templates and other things

 ## Serial Label Template
 The file is available in this directory.
+[Download Here](./MAJC-Serial-Labels.xls)

+To use this template, change the starting number in the cell A2 (first label) and the rest of the labels will automatically update to auto increment by 1 and add leading zeros.
+This file prints 525 labels on a single page.